Get started

 <Note>

 In sandbox, endorsements are auto-approved so you can test without a live KYC integration.
-Provisioning still reads the identifying fields above, so include them in sandbox too, otherwise balance and money-movement calls return `provider account not provisioned`.
+Provisioning still reads the identifying fields above, so include them in sandbox too.

 </Note>